Laurie Beechman: Early life

-Broadway
+Broadway career

 Beechman made her Broadway debut in the original Broadway cast of Annie.
 She played various roles, most notably "Star to Be", a role which was written for her after the creative team heard her powerful voice, and she is credited in the original Broadway cast recording.

 She played the lead role of the Narrator in the original Broadway cast of Joseph and the Amazing Technicolor Dreamcoat during its first Broadway production in 1982, earning a Tony Award nomination for Best Actress (Featured Role - Musical) and a Theatre World Award.

 In December 1983, Beechman headed the First National Company of Cats as "Grizabella, The Glamour Cat" when the tour opened in Boston.
 Within four months, she assumed the role on Broadway, replacing Tony winner Betty Buckley.
 Belting out the show's hit song "Memory", Beechman stayed with the show for more than four years and made occasional return engagements over the next decade.

-Set to take over the role of Fantine in the touring production of Les Misérables in late 1988, Beechman was diagnosed with ovarian cancer.
-After months of treatment, with her longtime friend Ken Gilmurray by her side, Laurie bounced back with a celebrated cabaret act at New York's legendary Ballroom.
+Set to take over the role of Fantine in the touring production of Les Misérables, Beechman was diagnosed with stage 3 ovarian cancer in 1989 after scheduling a CT scan for abdominal pain.
+After months of treatment, with her longtime friend Ken Gilmurray by her side, Beechman bounced back with a celebrated cabaret act at New York's legendary Ballroom.
 This was quickly followed by a new production of Joseph and the Amazing Technicolor Dreamcoat at the Walnut Street Theatre in Philadelphia.

 In early 1990, Beechman made her long-awaited debut as Fantine in the Broadway production of Les Misérables.
 She stayed for several months, eventually heading out on tour where she finally played the role in Philadelphia during the Christmas season of 1990.
 During this time, her self-produced solo recording, Listen To My Heart, was released to great acclaim.
 The following fall she celebrated regaining her health after fighting off a recurrence of her cancer by, as she put it, "throwing myself a nightclub act," returning once again to the Ballroom.